LIMES

 Transplant hepatology fellowship positions left unfilled in 2023

-Core topics, from history-taking to transplant selection
+Structured topics, from history-taking to post-transplant care

 From first principles to the transplant list